 The Domaine de Longeville in Esse

-(pronounced like the consonant S), an association promotes Gaulish culture in the form of a reconstruction of a Gaulish village during July and August.
-But the main attraction for the lucky visitor to Esse will be the accommodation available with Mélanie and Yannick Courdent: they offer five guest rooms and a large gîte on their huge estate devoted to raising horses, fallow deer and other roe deer?
-A covered, heated swimming pool is available to guests.
+(Pronounced like the consonant S), an association promotes Gaulish culture in the form of a reconstruction of a Gaulish village during July and August.
+But the main attraction for the lucky visitor to Esse will be the accommodation available at Mélanie and Yannick Courdent's: they offer five guest rooms and a large gîte on their huge estate devoted to raising horses, fallow deer and other roe deer...
+A covered, heated swimming pool is available for guests.
 An exceptional bucolic setting at a very reasonable price!

 Domaine de Longeville